Pratt-Zan/Web-Source-Dataset/README.md

 }
 ```

-Key characteristics:

-* Generated with a **date-based filename**
-* Includes only **previously unseen URLs**
-* Empty company entries are automatically removed for cleanliness

 This design enables efficient tracking of **what changed between runs**, which is critical for time-series analysis.

 ## Installation

 ### Requirements

-To run the crawler, the following environment is required:
+To run the code, the following environment is required:

 * **Python 3.8 or higher**
 * **Playwright** (for browser automation)